ManojG1978/aks-training/README.md

 ## Lab 7: K8S Resource Requests and Limits

 1) Navigate to the HelloWorld folder of the repo.
-2) Open *k8s-pod.yaml* using the built-in code editor of the shell.
-Update the image name with the ACR name in your resource group.
-3) Deploy a pod which stresses memory.\
+2) Deploy a pod which stresses memory.\
 `kubectl create -f k8s-pod-limits.yaml`
-4) Investigate the Pod lifecycle and check that the POD is terminated due to OOM limits.\
+3) Investigate the Pod lifecycle and check that the POD is terminated due to OOM limits.\
 `kubectl get pod memory-stress`\
 `kubectl describe pod memory-stress`